ZoriBak/-moviebase/README.md

 https://www.omdbapi.com/apikey.aspx

-Add your API key to the files that use the OMDb API:
+After receiving your API key, add it to the files that use the OMDb API:

 - `src/views/SearchView.vue`
 - `src/views/MovieDetail.vue`